KetaoChen/LeetCode/DP/README.md

 Use bit to represent state, and O(1) time complexity to check the state.
 2. Elimination variable:
 When there is relationship between the varibles in the state, we can utilize the relationship to reduce dimension.
+3. Use pi array to backtrack the path.
+(TSP 943)